mrockwood/mikerockwood.com/content/docs/comment.md

 description: Includes styles for comments, for example for a blog section on your site.
 ---

-# Comment

-<p class="uk-text-lead">Includes styles for comments, for example for a blog section on your site.</p>

 ## Usage

 The Comment component consists of the comment itself, a comment header, including an avatar, a title and metadata, and a comment body.